 I’m grieved that services we rely heavily on (police, fire, etc.) will be cut as a result.
 We’ll beat up our local officials for taking them from us, but they’re given no choice but to match services provided to revenues received.
 Finally, I am grieved that more public servants like Mayor Klinger are not in every level of government.

-I’m sure some will call me RINO for this post (knock yourselves out), but I am a thinking Republican – have been since I was 18.
-These days I hardly recognize the party.
-What I’m not is a lemming.
+At least one extremist candidate for Governor has called me (and more will join him in calling me) a RINO for this post.
+Knock yourselves out, lemmings.
+I am a thinking Republican and have been since I was 18.
+These days I hardly recognize my party.
 I refuse to follow blindly and I recognize political tomfoolery, bloodsport, and downright intimidation when I see them.
+You’re the tyrants.

 I entered politics because I was tired of elected officials promising us the moon to get our vote and then failing to deliver.
 Too many native Idahoans and new refugees from liberal states are only too happy to live in this state where taxes are low while they complain about traffic, growth, and increasing crime rates.
 They’re sitting ducks for this false narrative about most local officials.

 I guarantee you, if we stay on this trajectory it gets worse, folks, and we only have ourselves to blame (not that we’ll recognize it).

 First off, the state should fund state responsibilities fully – to the level of service necessary.
 You can’t keep cutting taxes on an exploding population forever without paying the piper eventually.
 Let local governments focus on the local responsibilities.
 And let new growth pay its own way, for heavens sakes.